catalyst-team/classification/README.md

 # Catalyst.Classification & Autolabel

-Framework provides tools and powerful configs allow to optimize configuration of the whole pipeline of classification in a controlled and reproducible way.
+Framework provides powerful configs allow to optimize configuration of the whole pipeline of classification in a controlled and reproducible way.

-The also framework includes
+The also framework provide tools to:
- - tools for analyzing and visualization experiments
+ - create KNN index model and visualize embeddings
+ - find best starting learning rate
+ - plot grid search metrics and compare different approaches
- - tool to perform autolabel.
+ - perform autolabel

 ## 1.Classification

 You will learn how to build image classification pipeline with transfer learning using the "Catalyst" framework.

 ### Goals
 - FineTune ResnetEncoder.
 - FineTune MultiHeadNet for image classification
 - FineTune MultiHeadNet for "multilabel" image classification